 Date accepted: 21 September 2021

 (Registered 27 September 2021)

 Name of donor: Jamaica Tourist Board

-1-2 Prince Consort Road, London SW7 2BZ
+Address of donor: 1-2 Prince Consort Rd, London SW7 2BZ

 Destination of visit: Kingston and St Elizabeth Parish, Jamaica

-Unremunerated director of CSL Publishing Ltd; publisher of consumer magazines and newspapers.
+Unremunerated director of CSL Publishing Ltd; publishing and other consultancy services.
+(Updated 17 November 2015)